 What is cannabis used for?

 Cannabis is used for a variety of applications.
-It may be involved in research, industrial uses, or as part of regulated programmes following local laws.
+It may be involved in research, industrial uses, or as part of structured programmes.
 In some regions, certain parts of the plant are grown for personal interest or permitted industrial use.

 What does it mean to be high on cannabis?